ts4z/barge-rulebook/src/preface.md

 The source code for the rulebook available on GitHub at [https://github.com/ts4z/barge-rulebook](https://github.com/ts4z/barge-rulebook).
-You are encouraged to send pull requests, or suggestions over email, or over beers.  *Substantive text changes are preferred over vague suggestions.*
+A pull request is the clearest way to suggest a change, but you can also make suggestions over email, or over beers.  *Substantive text changes are preferred over vague suggestions.*

 Having a little more historical context on each game would be welcome.